kfaubel/AstroImages/README.md

 ## Key Features

-- **Multi-format support**: FITS, XISF, JPEG, PNG, BMP, TIFF, GIF, and WebP files
+- **View FITS and XISF astronomical images** - Includes display of metadata for these file formats
-- **FITS file support**: Native parsing and display of astronomical FITS files
+- **View other common image foramts** - JPG, PNG, BMP, GIF, WEBP and TIFF
-- **XISF file support**: Full support for PixInsight's XISF format with metadata extraction
+- **Zoom and pan controls** - Navigate through your images with mouse wheel zoom and drag-to-pan functionality
-- **Filename parsing**: Extract metadata from structured filenames (perfect for NINA users)
+- **File metadata display** - View filename metadata as well as info in FITS/XISF headers
-- **FITS header display**: View and sort by FITS header keywords and XISF properties
+- **Select and move images** - Select images and then move them to a processing folder or the recycle bin
-- **File metadata viewer**: Click the (i) button on any row to view comprehensive file metadata, headers, and image properties
+- **Image statistics and analysis** - Examine pixel statistics and image properties
-- **File sorting**: Select and move multiple files to another folder or the trash
+- **Dark mode** - Switch between light and dark themes for comfortable viewing

 ### Support for NINA Users